-Please note that the subject pool closes on Wednesday, May 5, 2021 at 5:00 pm.
+Please note that the subject pool closes on the Wednesday of the last week of classes (before finals week) at 5:00 pm.
 Your instructors may have an earlier deadline for their classes.
 You must adhere to their specific guidelines regarding the last date you may apply research credits in their classes, as well as the number of class points each research credit is worth.

 The information on this page regarding research credit in the Department of Psychological Sciences pertains only to classes in which participation is required for course completion or if the instructor has decided to make research participation for extra credit an option.
 In other words, please note that not all classes offered through the Department of Psychological Sciences offer course credit for participation in research studies.
 To determine if your class is one in which this option is available please check the course syllabus.